Ledger

 More studies are needed to understand the benefits of medical marijuana.
 However, unless the federal government removes it as a Schedule I controlled substance, research, access, and legality will remain complicated.

 National Conference of State Legislatures.
-State medical marijuana laws .
+State medical cannabis laws .

 United States Drug Enforcement Administration.
 Drug scheduling .